American Government

 - Policies and Programs

-- Parties and Media
+- The President and Mass Media

 - Investigation: The Broken Presidency, Part 1